mbc2/RecyclePedia/README.md

 # Definition of "Done"

-* Have at least 5 states whose recycling codes are listed and functional on website
+* Have at least 5 zipcodes whose recycling policies are listed and functional on website
 * Others...?